dyne/dnscrypt-proxy/README.markdown

 DNSCrypt can be downloaded here: [dnscrypt download](http://dnscrypt.org)

+Note: dnscrypt.org is now blocked by the Great Firewall of China.
+But the site can be accessed at dnscrypt.bit instead.
+Or if your current DNS resolver doesn't support Namecoin yet, the source code can also be downloaded on Github, in the "releases" section.

 After having downloaded a file, compute its SHA256 digest.
 For example:

     $ openssl dgst -sha256 dnscrypt-proxy-1.4.0.tar.bz2